Certification and Licensing

-The U.S. Bureau of Labor Statistics reports that all skin care specialists must be licensed by their respective states.
+If you are considering a job as a skin care specialist, it can be helpful to find out about certification requirements, training programs, continuing education options, and job duties.
+The U.S. Bureau of Labor Statistics reports that all skin care specialists must be licensed by their respective states, unless they live and work in Connecticut.
 Each state has its own regulations for licensing.
-Applicants who have completed a state-approved training program are qualified to sit for the licensing exam.
+The completion of a state-approved training program qualifies applicants to sit for the licensing exam.

-The exam may be in two parts.
+An exam is also required to be licensed.
 A written test is given and the applicant must either pass an oral test or complete a practical test of learned skills.
 Some states have separate examinations for skin care specialists and medical estheticians.
-Check with the National-Interstate Council of State Boards of Cosmetology (NIC) website to determine exactly which exam you should take.
+Check with the National-Interstate Council of State Boards of Cosmetology (NIC) website that can help you determine exactly which exam you should take.

 Find schools that offer these popular programs